 - $100,000 in uninsured/underinsured motorist coverage per person

 - $300,000 in uninsured/underinsured motorist coverage per accident

 Given that you have the option to file a claim on your own insurance policy in Indiana, you could benefit in the long run from carrying more insurance.
 Also, if you or a family member, such as a teen driver, causes an accident, these coverage amounts could protect your other assets from a lawsuit from an injured party.
 In general, you are wise to carry as much insurance as you can reasonably afford.

 Keller & Keller Will Be There in the Aftermath

-Even if you have opted for higher insurance coverage, you will need help deciding on the best way to collect compensation following a car accident in Indiana.
+Even if you have opted for higher insurance coverage, you will need help from a car accident attorney to collect the compensation you deserve.
 If the other driver’s insurance adjuster refuses to pay maximum compensation, should you sue the driver?
 In what situation should you file a claim against your own policy?
 What if you are partially to blame for the crash?
 We can help with these dilemmas and much more.
 Call our office in Indiana today at 800-253-5537.